What is fibromyalgia?

 And participation in any clinical trial is completely voluntary: We will take care to fully explain all elements of the treatment plan prior to the start of the trial, and you may remove your child from the medical study at any time.

-To search current and upcoming clinical trials at Children’s, go to:
+To search current and upcoming clinical trials at Boston Children’s, go to:

 To search the NIH’s list of clinical trials taking place around the world, go to: